GunGoo/Automated_Daily_Stock_News_Report/README.md

 ## Features Added

-- daily news report without sentiment analysis
+- daily news report with analysis

 ## Features should be Added